EvanSunde/reddit-redirector/README.md

-# redddit-redirector
+# Reddit-redirector extension

-Redirect reddit.com to photon-reddit.com
+Chrome or edge extension to Redirect reddit.com to photon-reddit.com